googlearchive/polymer-element-catalog/guides/using-iron-icons.md

 ---
-layout: default
+title: Using iron-icons
-type: elements
+summary: "How to use the Polymer team's standard icons and create your own custom icons."
-shortname: Elements
+tags: ['icons','intermediate']
-title: Using core icons
+elements: ['iron-icon','iron-icons', 'iron-iconset', 'iron-iconset-svg']
-subtitle: Guide
+updated: 2015-07-17
 ---

 <link rel="import" href="../../components/google-youtube/google-youtube.html">